transitland/www-transit-land-v2/content/docs/datastore/index.md

 deprecated: true
 ---

-The Transitland Datastore brings together data from authoritative sources (listed in the [Feed Registry](/documentation/feed-registry/)) with contributions, edits, and fixes from transit enthusiasts and developers.
+The Transitland Datastore brings together data from authoritative sources (listed in the [Atlas](/documentation/atlas)) with contributions, edits, and fixes from transit enthusiasts and developers.
 It's a hosted service that provides a simple web API for query and editing.

 # About the Datastore application